Gruesome Halloween cupcakes: black velvet cupcakes with slime and cobwebs

 I love the care that she puts into perfecting her recipes and the tips that she gives.
 Who am I to mess with perfection?

 Our cupcakes are of course black velvet cupcakes, but they are based on a traditional red velvet cake.
 If you’d like more tips on how to make these cupcakes, have a look at Sally’s post.
 If you have your own favourite red velvet (cup)cake recipe, feel free to use it.
-Just switch out the red food colouring for black.
+Just switch out the red food colouring for black and you will be on your way to the perfect gruesome Halloween cupcakes.

 Ghouling them up